-2) Players are highly encouraged to wear a protective mouthpiece while on the field-of-play.
+2) It is mandatory that all players wear an ADA Certified protective mouthpiece while on the field-of-play.

 3) Players must wear pants or shorts that do not have pockets, belt loops, zippers, or exposed draw strings.
 Pants or shorts with pockets that have been professionally sewn-shut are allowed at the game official’s discretion.
 Pants or shorts cannot be tapped or turned inside out unless the shorts are double lined.

 1) Teams must supply their own flags.
 The specific type for each style and event will communicated on the FFWCT website (https://ffwct.com/flag-football-tournaments/).